tweag/nickel/rfcs/007-bytecode-interpreter.md

 #### Virtual machine

-The OCaml virtual machine is based on the ZAM (ZINC Abstract Machine) experiment by Leroy, although it has evolved a bit since then.
-The ZAM is a stack-based virtual machine derived from standard machines  for call-by-value lambda-calculus (like SECD).
-The ZAM is optimized for currying and partial application of closures: it uses a "push-enter" evaluation strategy, as in the Krivine machine, where the SECD uses "eval-apply".
-The environment is close to the current Nix representation (linked list of arrays, last layer isn't shared).
+The OCaml virtual machine is based on the ZAM (ZINC Abstract Machine) experiment by Leroy, although it has evolved a bit since then (now ZAM2).
+The ZAM is a stack-based virtual machine derived from standard machines for the call-by-value lambda-calculus (like the SECD machine).
+The particularity of the ZAM is to be optimized for currying and partial application of closures: it uses a "push-enter" evaluation strategy, as in the Krivine machine, where the SECD uses "eval-apply".
+The environment has a representation close to the current environment representation in Nix, that is a linked list of arrays where a new array is appended for each new scope (when there's a sharing point).

 The ZAM has 145 instructions where many of them are variations of the same operation (`APPLY`, `APPLY1`, `APPLY2` and `APPLY3` for instance).
 They are